samikeijonen/media-filter/readme.txt

 This is a great help in multi-author websites where you have lots of media files.

+= Why there is no 'Mine' link in my Media Library? =

+Mine link is only shown when there are more than one user and user have attachments.

 == Screenshots ==

 1. Media Library with extra links